This website uses cookies to ensure you get the best experience on our website. Learn more

 Breakfast is served between 6.00am and 10.00am, lunch from 1.00pm to 2.30pm, and dinner between 7.00pm and 9.00pm.
 Dinner is normally announced with singing and dancing by the staff.
 Vegetarians are catered for and a children's menu is also available.

-Doro Nawas serves a substantial buffet breakfast of freshly baked bread and muffins, cereals, fresh fruit, yoghurt, cold meats and cheeses., along with a selection of fruit juices, teas and coffee.
+Doro Nawas serves a substantial buffet breakfast of freshly baked bread and muffins, cereals, fresh fruit, yoghurt, cold meats and cheeses, along with a selection of fruit juices, teas and coffee.
 Hot breakfast items such as bacon, sausages, grilled tomatoes or mushrooms and eggs are cooked to order in the kitchen.

-For dinner on our last stay we enjoyed a “traditional” Namibian braai (BBQ) in the bush.
+For dinner we enjoyed a “traditional” Namibian braai (BBQ) in the bush.
 Our starter of lentil soup was served at the table.
 This was followed by oryx stew, pork chops and/or vegetarian lasagne with sides of steamed vegetables, wild rice and creamed spinach served by the chefs straight off the braai.
 The dessert, a tasty coffee and pecan pudding with custard, was again served to the table.

 Dining style